dcrapis/oceandao-wiki/FAQ.md

 ###

 - Q: I've submitted my project to Shipyard.
 Can I also submit it to OceanDAO?
 And what about the other way?
-- A: Yes, both ways.
-However please be transparent about it.
-That is, indicate in your Shipyard proposal that you've also submitted to OceanDAO, and vice versa.
-The curators for each will take this into consideration.
+- A: Yes, OceanDAO is now the main source for funding, and community curators will take this into consideration.

 ###